operator-playground-io/Jenkins-operator-tile/tutorials/operator-installation-verification-tutorial.md

 jenkins-operator.v0.3.0   Jenkins Operator   0.3.0     jenkins-operator.v0.2.2   Succeeded
 ```

-**Please wait till `PHASE` status will be `Succeeded` and then proceed further.**
+**Please wait until the `PHASE` status is `Succeeded`, then continue.**

-After the installation is successful , you can check your operator's pod by executing the below command.
+After the installation is complete, you can check your operator's pod by executing the below command.

 ```execute
 kubectl get pods -n my-jenkins-operator
 ```

-You should see a pod starting with 'jenkins-operator' with Ready value '1/1' and Status 'Running' like the output as below.
+You should see a pod beginning with 'jenkins-operator' with Ready value '1/1' and Status 'Running' like the output as below.

 ```output
 NAME                             READY   STATUS    RESTARTS   AGE